-The Housing Authority of the City of Austin (HACA) serves the community by providing residents an affordable home and avenues to self-sufficiency.
-Today, the HACA has grown to 18 low-income subsidized housing developments, formerly public housing, with more than 1,800 units.
-Starting in 2013, HACA began converting our public housing units through the RAD Program (Rental Assistance Demonstration Program), in order to improve, modernize and/or redevelop aging housing stock.
+The Housing Authority of the City of Austin (HACA) serves the community by providing Austinites with an affordable home and avenues to self-sufficiency.

+Today, HACA has grown to 18 low-income subsidized housing developments, formerly public housing, with more than 1,800 units.
+Starting in 2013, HACA began converting its public housing units through the RAD Program (Rental Assistance Demonstration Program), in order to improve, modernize and/or redevelop aging housing stock.
 Although no longer called "public housing", these assets, funded under the Project-Based Rental Assistance Program, still serve the same population as under public housing.
 The agency also administers the Housing Choice Voucher (HCV) Program which provides housing for more than 5,600 low-income individuals and families.
-The table below shows the total units and vouchers, by type, based on the latest HACA data.
+The tables below feature total units and vouchers, by type, and populated with the most recent data from HACA.

-Clients of HACA are more likely to represent African American households, families with children, and persons with disabilities than residents in the region overall.
+Clients of HACA are more likely to represent African American households, families with children, and persons with disabilities than households in the region overall.
 Specifically:

-- Of households occupying PHA units, 17% are Non-Hispanic White, 33% African American, 48% Hispanic, 39% families with children, and 33% persons with disabilities. - Of voucher holders, 18% are Non-Hispanic White, 54% African American, 27% Hispanic, 45% families with children, 26% persons with disabilities. - Clients living in racially and ethnically concentrated areas (R/ECAPS) are more likely to be families with children than clients not living in R/ECAPs.
+- Of households occupying PHA units, 17% are Non-Hispanic White, 33% African American, 48% Hispanic, 39% families with children, and 33% of persons with disabilities. - Of voucher holders, 18% are Non-Hispanic White, 54% African American, 27% Hispanic, 45% families with children, 26% persons with disabilities. - Clients living in racially and ethnically concentrated areas (R/ECAPS) are more likely to be families with children than clients not living in R/ECAPs.